vashistha22/Sudoku-Solver/README.md

 # Sudoku-Solver
 Description
-The Sudoku Solver is a C++ program that solves a given Sudoku puzzle using a backtracking algorithm.
-The program allows users to input the puzzle either manually or through a file.
+The Sudoku Solver is an advanced C++ program designed to solve any given Sudoku puzzle using a recursive backtracking algorithm.
+The program offers a user-friendly interface for inputting puzzles either manually or through a file, ensuring flexibility and ease of use.

 Features
-Manual Input: Users can input the Sudoku puzzle manually.
+Manual Input: Allows users to input the Sudoku puzzle manually with a simple and intuitive prompt.
-File Input: Users can input the Sudoku puzzle from a file.
+File Input: Users can input the Sudoku puzzle from a file, facilitating ease of use and batch processing.
-Grid Display: The program displays the Sudoku grid before and after solving the puzzle.
+Grid Display: Clearly displays the Sudoku grid before and after solving the puzzle.
-Validation: The program checks the validity of the grid during input and solving process.
+Validation: Ensures all inputs and steps during the solving process are valid, preventing errors and ensuring a correct solution.
-Backtracking Algorithm: Utilizes a recursive backtracking algorithm to solve the puzzle.
+Backtracking Algorithm: Utilizes an efficient recursive backtracking algorithm to find the solution, showcasing advanced problem-solving techniques.

 Installation
 1. Clone the repository: